Constitution Act, 1867: Marriage

 Section 91(26) gives the federal government power over divorce and marriage.
 On this basis, Parliament can legislate on the substantive law of marriage and divorce.
 However, the provinces have power over the procedural law governing the solemnization of marriage (section 92(12)).

 There are also several instances of overlap in laws relating to marriage and divorce, which in most cases is solved through interjurisdictional immunity.
 For instance, the federal Divorce Act is valid legislation, even though the Divorce Act has some incidental effects on child custody, which is usually considered to be within the provincial jurisdictions of "civil rights" (s.
 92(13)) and "matters of a private nature" (s.
 92(16)).

 Works and undertakings

 Section 92(10) allows the federal government to declare any "works or undertakings" to be of national importance, and thereby remove them from provincial jurisdiction.

 Education (Sections 93 and 93A)

-Sections 93 and 93A give the Provincial Provinces power over the competency of education, but there are significant restrictions designed to protect minority religious rights.
-This is due that it was created during a time when there was a significant controversy between Protestants and Catholics in Canada over whether schools should be parochial or non-denominational.
+Sections 93 and 93A give the Provinces power over the competency of education, but there are significant restrictions designed to protect minority religious rights.
+This is because it was created during a time when there was a significant controversy between Protestants and Catholics in Canada over whether schools should be parochial or non-denominational.
 Section 93(2) specifically extends all pre-existing denominational school rights into the post-Confederation era.

 Section 94

-Section 94 allows for the provinces that use the British-derived common law system, in effect all but Quebec, to unify their property and civil rights laws.
+Section 94 allows for the Provinces that use the British-derived common law system, in effect all but Quebec, to unify their property and civil rights laws.
 This power has never been used.